-- 1. Procyclicality as a macroprudential challenge - 2.
+- 1. Bank procyclicality as a macroprudential challenge - 2.
 Procyclicality induced by bank capital regulation - 3.
 A model-based assessment - 4.
 Dampening the procyclicality of Basel II in practice

-1. Procyclicality as a macroprudential challenge
+1. Bank procyclicality as a macroprudential challenge

-- Important lesson extracted from the current financial crisis: Need to adopt a more macroprudential approach - Traditional microprudential approach: - Macro and system-wide phenomena taken as given - Focus on the risk of failure of each individual financial intermediary (=bank) - Macroprudential approach = better understanding + regulatory/policy treatment of... - Build-up of systemic risk (common exposures, propagation channels) - Various channels of interaction between the financial health of banks and the macroeconomy
+- Important lesson extracted from the current financial crisis: Need to adopt a more macroprudential approach - Traditional microprudential approach: - Macro and system-wide phenomena taken as given - Focus on the risk of failure of each individual financial intermediary (=bank) - Macroprudential approach: - Better understanding + regulatory/policy treatment of... - Build-up of systemic risk (common exposures, propagation) - Channels of interaction between the financial health of banks and the macroeconomy